With a bold yogurt chicken marinade infused with lemon, garlic and warming spices, this authentic Shish Tawook recipe is next level delicious!

 Instructions

-- Add the chicken to the marinade, and using a pair of tongs, toss to combine, making sure all the chicken pieces are well covered in the marinade.
+- Marinate the chicken.
+In a large mixing bowl, whisk together the yogurt, lemon juice, zest, olive oil, tomato paste, garlic, and spices.
+Pat the chicken dry and season all over with salt.
+Add the chicken to the marinade and toss to coat, making sure all the chicken pieces are well covered in the marinade.
 Cover and refrigerate for 4 to 8 hours.

-- Arrange the chicken skewers on the heated grill in one single layer.
+- Grill the chicken.
+Arrange the chicken skewers on the heated grill in one layer.
 Cover and cook for about 15 to 20 minutes, turning every 5 to 7 minutes, until the chicken is cooked through.
 Enjoy!

 Video